 The main purpose of this study was to upgrade as many as possible of the observed unestablished marks to established marks in order to improve the survey control infrastructure available in the study area.
-Since GNSS observations provide 3dimentional positioning information, the vertical component was included in the upgrade.
-According to the regulations, it is required that at least three baselines are observed from at least two separate base stations in order to upgrade an unestablished mark using RTK GNSS methods [5],[3], [11].
+According to the regulations, it is required that at least three baselines are observed from at least two separate base stations in order to upgrade an unestablished mark using RTK GNSS methods (Lands, 2006; 2007; 2009c).

-It was determined that 55 marks met this requirement: 37 to be upgraded to Class C in both the horizontal and vertical components, and 18 to be upgraded in the horizontal component (as they were already established in the vertical).
+It was determined that 55 marks met this requirement: 37 to be upgraded to Class C in both the horizontal and vertical components, and 18 to be upgraded in the horizontal component

+(as they were already established in the vertical).
 However, five of these marks were excluded from the upgrade due to discrepancies in the GPS observations identified during the adjustment (see section 3.1.2).
 Therefore, 50 survey control marks met the upgrade criteria: 33 both horizontally and vertically, and 17 in the horizontal component.
-Unfortunately some of the raw RTK observations had to be removed during the adjustment process (see sections 3.1.1 and 3.1.2), leaving several marks to be observed only once or twice.
-This could have been avoided with more careful field procedures and better survey design.